Migrating databases to Managed Service for PostgreSQL

 Use the pg_restore utility to restore your DB dump.

 pg_restore must match the

 pg_dump version, and the major version must be at least as high as on the DB where the dump is deployed.

-For example,
+-n <schema name> flag (without it, the command only runs on behalf of the database owner).
 Best practice is to restore data with the

 --single-transaction flag to avoid an inconsistent state of the database if an error occurs:

 pg_restore -Fd \ -v \ -h <pgsql_host_address> \ -U <username> -d <database_name> \ -p 6432 \ /tmp/db_dump \ --single-transaction \ --no-privileges